About Dr. Solie

 Practicing a variety of counseling approaches, Dr. Solie specializes in communication skills and cognitive/behavioral therapy (CBT).
 She teaches clients techniques they can independently practice in effort to relieve painful emotions, change undesirable behaviors, and improve relationships.
 Dr. Solie writes individualized treatment plans with her clients tailored to their therapeutic goals.

 After receiving her Ph.D. from the University of Minnesota in 1987, Dr. Solie served as a hospital staff psychologist in child and adult psychology for three years before beginning her current solo private practice in 1991.
-She taught cognitive therapy for two decades as a guest lecturer to doctoral students in Counseling Psychology at the University of Minnesota.
-She has also spoken at local Protestant and Catholic churches, at retreats throughout the United States, and at churches and a university in Lithuania.
+She provided guest lectures on cognitive therapy for over two decades to doctoral students in Counseling Psychology at the University of Minnesota.
+She has also spoken at local Protestant and Catholic churches, at retreats throughout the United States, and at churches and universities in Lithuania, Moldova, and the Netherlands.

 Dr. Solie is a member of the American Psychological Association.